 A master’s degree from Vermont Law School is about more than legal theory.
-By studying advocacy, regulations, legislation, and markets, you’ll acquire the tools needed to create a more sustainable world.
+By studying advocacy, regulations, legislation, and markets, you will acquire the tools needed to create a more sustainable world.

 VLS master’s degrees are one-year programs designed for those who do not seek a professional law degree.
-The 30-credit programs allow you to choose from over 50 courses taught by VLS’ world-renowned faculty.
+The 30-credit programs allow you to choose from more than 50 courses taught by VLS’s world-renowned faculty.
 Programs are designed to be completed in in 12 months on-campus or 18 months online, but students have up to five years to obtain their degree.
 All master’s degrees can be pursued jointly with our juris doctor program.

 Administered by Vermont Law School’s highly respected Environmental Law Center, the MELP program is focused on the political, scientific, and communications aspects of environmental law, with an added emphasis on economics and advocacy.
 The innovative curriculum is comprised of traditional law offerings and MELP-specific courses in writing and advocacy designed to benefit graduates in the public and private sectors.
 Experiential learning opportunities with state and federal agencies, nonprofit organizations, and advocacy groups ensure you’re ready to move ahead in your career or take on a new position.

 You can complete the summers-only MELP program by taking courses during one Vermont Law School Summer Session, engaging in a summer externship, and taking one class via online learning.